CERTCC/Vultron/docs/topics/behavior_logic/rm_prioritization_bt.md

 succeeds, the report is explicitly moved to the *Accepted* ($q^{rm} \xrightarrow{a} A$) state, and an $RA$ message is emitted.

-Should any item in the main sequence fail, the case is deferred, its state set to $q^{rm} \xrightarrow{d} D$, and an $RD$ message is emitted accordingly.
+(C) Should any item in the main sequence fail, the case is deferred, its state set to $q^{rm} \xrightarrow{d} D$, and an $RD$ message is emitted accordingly.
 Similarly, a *defer* task is included as a callback placeholder.